Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Phenomenological Analysis at the LHC

 A comparison was then made of the $\rho^2$ value corresponding to each generated point, to the $\rho^2$ limit at 95\% C.L. derived through our analysis.
-The results are shown in fig.~\ref{fig:resscan} for an integrated luminosity of $\mathcal{L}=3000$~fb$^{-1}$, where we have also imposed the restrictions that the parameter-space points have a cross section at least 20 times larger than that of SM triple Higgs boson production, and they should carry at least $20\%$ of their cross section in the double-resonant process.
-We also examine the impact of analyses obtained through extrapolations of ATLAS and CMS results, following the procedure outlined in Appendix~D of ref.~\cite{Papaefstathiou:2020iag}.
-These originate from the analyses considering the processes $h_i \rightarrow h_1 h_1$ \cite{Sirunyan:2018two,Aad:2019uzh}, $h_i \rightarrow ZZ$ \cite{Sirunyan:2018qlb,Cepeda:2019klc} and $h_i \rightarrow W^+W^-$ \cite{Aaboud:2017gsl,ATL-PHYS-PUB-2018-022}, for $i=2,3$.
-A reasonable subset, $\sim 100$ out of $\sim 2000$, of viable parameter-space points can be excluded through double-resonant triple Higgs boson production (green crosses), as well as by single scalar production.
-We note, however, that a large number of points will remain undetected in this channel, even at the end of the lifetime of the LHC, allowing only an upper limit to be imposed on the $\rho^2$ parameter, and hence the parameters by which it is constructed.
-Nevertheless, a large fraction of the parameter-space points will likely be excluded through single $h_2$ or $h_3$ production (red circles), with a smaller number evading these searches as well (blue circles).
-We anticipate that for the parameter-space points that evade all searches, a collider such as the FCC-hh with a proton-proton center-of-mass energy of 100 TeV will be necessary, see e.g.~\cite{Papaefstathiou:2020iag}.
-Finally, we also note that we have found \textit{no} points that will remain undetected in single scalar production, and at the same time detected in double-resonant triple Higgs boson production.
-This is suggestive to the fact that triple Higgs boson production will unlikely play the role of a discovery channel for the two new scalar resonances in the TRSM.
+The results are shown in Fig.~\ref{fig:resscan} for an integrated luminosity of $\mathcal{L}=3000$~fb$^{-1}$, on the $(m_2, m_3)$-plane in the left plot, and the corresponding total cross section enhancement plotted against the (approximate) contribution to the total cross section coming from the double-resonant process, akin to Fig.~\ref{fig:EnhancementvsresonantFraction}, is shown in the right panel.
+We have also imposed the restrictions that the parameter-space points have a cross section at least 20 times larger than that of SM triple Higgs boson production, and they should ``carry'' at least $20\%$ of their cross section in the double-resonant process (i.e.\ their ``resonant fraction'', R.F., should be $>20\%$).
+These restrictions are motivated by the positive correlation between the enhancement of the cross section over the SM and the resonant fraction demonstrated in Fig.~\ref{fig:EnhancementvsresonantFraction}.
+We also examine the impact of additional ATLAS and CMS analyses not included in \texttt{HiggsTools}, obtained through extrapolating the luminosity following the procedure outlined in Appendix~D of Ref.~\cite{Papaefstathiou:2020iag}.
+These originate from the analyses considering the ``single'' production processes $pp \rightarrow h_i \rightarrow h_1 h_1$ \cite{Sirunyan:2018two,Aad:2019uzh}, $pp \rightarrow h_i \rightarrow ZZ$ \cite{Sirunyan:2018qlb,Cepeda:2019klc} and $pp \rightarrow h_i \rightarrow W^+W^-$ \cite{Aaboud:2017gsl,ATL-PHYS-PUB-2018-022}, for $i=2,3$.\footnote{We note that the double-resonant process will constitute a background to the $pp \rightarrow h_i \rightarrow h_1 h_1$ searches, but we expect its effect to be subleading.} It is interesting to note that, for the considered parameter-space points, the branching ratio $\mathrm{BR}(h_3 \rightarrow h_2 h_1 \rightarrow h_1 h_1 h_1)$ ranges from $\sim 1\%$ to $\sim 35\%$, $\mathrm{BR}(h_3 \rightarrow h_1 h_1)$ from $\sim 0.1\%$ to $\sim 45\%$, $BR(h_3 \rightarrow WW~\mathrm{or}~ZZ)$ from $4\%$ to $65\%$.
+A reasonable subset, $\sim 100$ out of $\sim 2000$, of viable parameter-space points can be excluded through double-resonant triple Higgs boson production (green crosses), as well as by single scalar ($h_2$ or $h_3$) production through the extrapolated analyses.
+We note, however, that a large number of parameter-space points will likely not be excluded through triple Higgs boson production, even at the end of the lifetime of the LHC, allowing only an upper limit to be imposed on $\rho^2$, and hence the parameters by which it is constructed.
+Nevertheless, a large fraction of the parameter-space points will likely be excluded through single $h_2$ or $h_3$ production (red circles), with a smaller number potentially evading these searches as well (blue circles), at least within the context of the analyses considered here.
+We anticipate that for the parameter-space points that would evade all searches, a future collider would be necessary, see e.g.~\cite{Papaefstathiou:2020iag}.